vp777/surferFTP/Readme.md

 [1] curl fixed the issues in version 7.74.0 ([CVE-2020-8284](https://hackerone.com/reports/1040166))

-[2] The issues with the Java Oracle FTP client will be resolved in a future update.
+[2] The issues with the Java Oracle FTP client should be resolved in the July 2021 CPU ([CVE-2021-2341](https://www.oracle.com/security-alerts/cpujul2021.html))

 [3] Opened an issue [here](https://gitlab.gnome.org/GNOME/libxml2/-/issues/209)